easeaico/pulse-go/docs/Methodology/EndocrineMethodology.md

 Validation - Resting Physiologic State
 --------------------------------------

 In the engine, the hormone epinephrine is the same substance as the synthetic epinephrine available for injection.
-This generic epinephrine substance was validated as part of the drugs validation detailed in the @ref drugs-validation-pharmacodynamic "Drugs Validation's @tableref {DrugsPharmacodynamicValidation}".
+This generic epinephrine substance was validated as part of the drugs validation detailed in the @ref drugs-validation-pharmacodynamic.
 At resting physiological levels, epinephrine has no pharmacodynamic effects.

 Validation - Actions
 --------------------------------------